1.15 Provisions including Asset Retirement Obligation (ARO) and Contingent Liabilities and Contingent Assets

 The gratuity plan is governed by the Payment of Gratuity Act, 1972 (Gratuity Act).
 The Company is bound to pay the statutory minimum gratuity as prescribed under Gratuity Act.
 There are no minimum funding requirements for a gratuity plan in India.
 The Company's philosophy is to fund the benefits based on its own liquidity and tax position as well as level of underfunding of the plan vis-a-vis settlements.
 The management is responsible for the overall governance of the plan.
 The management has outsourced the investment management of the fund to insurance company which in turn manages these funds as per the mandate provided to them by the trustees and applicable insurance and other regulations.

-The plan is in the nature of a defined benifit plan which is sponsored by the company and hence it underwrites all the risks perataining to the plan.
-In particula, there is a risk for the company that any significant change in salary growth or demographic experience or inadequate returns on underlying plan assets can result in an increase in cost of providing these benefits to employees in future.
+The plan is in the nature of a defined benefit plan which is sponsored by the Company and hence it underwrites all the risks pertaining to the plan.
+In particular, there is a risk for the Company that any significant change in salary growth or demographic experience or inadequate returns on underlying plan assets can result in an increase in cost of providing these benefits to employees in future.

 The defined benefit plan exposes the Company to actuarial risks such as logentivity risks, interest risk and market (Investment) risk.